AlGepe/OmniSnippets_JS/docs/stdCustomJS/pieChart.rst

                     });
     });

 We have mentioned before the inability to select colours in a ``pie`` chart.
-The reason for it is that when we create empty data, an entry gets added to the legend.
+The reason is that when we create empty data, an entry gets added to the legend.
 So we have to chose between a legend that doesn't make sense or a fixed order of colours.
 We **do recommend** to settle for the later.

 You can **see the effect** of empty values on both the legend and the colours of the chart by uncommenting line *5* in the calculator.
 Here is a preview: